markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 ## 8. Security & Permissions

 - Only approved users can create surveys.
-- Only survey creators can view their own results.
+- Only survey creators (and administrators) can view the results of their own surveys.
 - Public users can submit responses.
 - Surveys cannot be modified after publishing.
-- Only admins can approve users.
+- Only admins can approve users to create surveys.

 ---